immersive-web/webxr-ar-module/explainer.md

 ### Responding to a reset pose

 Most VR systems have a mechanism for allowing the user to reset which direction is "forward."
-For security and comfort reasons the WebVR API has no mechanism to trigger a pose reset programatically, but it can still be useful to know when it happens.
+For security and comfort reasons the WebVR API has no mechanism to trigger a pose reset programmatically, but it can still be useful to know when it happens.
 Pages may want to take advantage of the visual discontinuity to reposition the user or other elements in the scene into a more natural position for the new orientation.
 Pages may also want to use the opportunity to clear or reset any additional transforms that have been applied if no longer needed.

 A page can be notified when a pose reset happens by listening for the 'resetpose' event from the 'VRSession'.